 Company culture (link to fun workplace post) is more important than ever.
 Positive company culture creates a positive work environment and yields better results from your employees.

 Adding a new hire who demonstrates a positive, can-do and supportive attitude helps shape a strong and healthy culture across the organization.

 They will help your other employees feel motivated and ultimately lead to a more profitable and successful business.

-When you start hiring for attitude, you’ll notice that these candidates are typically most open to change and can adapt quickly and easily.
+When hiring for attitude, you'll notice that these candidates are typically most open to change and can adapt quickly and easily.

-These traits are important in a workforce that is constantly evolving.
-To have candidates who can “with the flow” is sometimes more important than the perfect amount of experience.
+These traits are essential in a constantly evolving workforce—having candidates who can go "with the flow" is sometimes more important than the perfect amount of experience.

-Here are five things to consider when looking through resumes for your next round of hires.
+Here are five things to consider when reviewing resumes for your next round of hires.

 For more on hiring tips, check out this helpful resource:

 RosterElf is built with you in mind.
 Our online staff scheduling tool handles all your employee scheduling needs.

 Get the latest on management tips, tricks and more - straight to your inbox